 Tell your doctor if you have a history of overactive thyroid.
 Lopressor tablets may hide symptoms of overactive thyroid (eg, fast heartbeat).
 Do not suddenly stop taking Lopressor tablets; suddenly stopping Lopressor tablets could worsen your condition.
 Your doctor should slowly lower your dose over several weeks if you need to stop taking it.
 Check with your doctor for more information.

-Lopressor tablets is used for:
+Lopressor tablets are used for:

 Treating high blood pressure.
 It may be used alone or with other medicines.
 It is also used for the long-term treatment of chest pain (angina) and for reducing the risk of death because of heart problems in certain patients who have had a heart attack.
 It may also be used for other conditions as determined by your doctor.

-Lopressor tablets is a beta-adrenergic blocking agent (beta-blocker).
+Lopressor tablets are a beta-adrenergic blocking agent (beta-blocker).
 It works by reducing the amount of work the heart has to do (reduces chest pain) and the amount of blood the heart pumps out (lowers high blood pressure).
 It is also used to stabilize the heart rhythm in conditions in which the heart is beating too fast or in an irregular rhythm.